xvelastin/unityaudioutility/README.md

 # unityaudioutility
 Constantly growing collection of c# scripts for Unity audio implementation.
-They're all currently still in testing and as such might be crap.
-Let me know.

 ## Audio Function Scripts

-**AudioSourceController:** An all-in-one controller for audio sources that amalgamates the audiosourcefader (for fades), gain (for db conversion) and audiosourceplayer (for multi-clip looping).
+**AudioSourceController:** An all-in-one controller for audio sources that does: precise curve-based fading, decibel range volume editing and multi-clip playback with randomisation and pitch/volume modulation.

-**AudioUtility:** a stanley knife of useful tools, most of my other scripts use it.
+**AudioUtility:** a stanley knife of useful tools, most of my other scripts call it.

 **fadeInOnAwake:** very simple script, does what it says.